-Dealing with thoughts which are not directly related to our everyday life can be helpful in gaining inner distance from everyday occurrences.
+Filling ourselves with thoughts that are not directly related to our daily life can be helpful in gaining inner distance from everyday occurrences, a source of inner peace and strength.

 Choose a time and find a quiet place for your meditation so that a peaceful turning inward becomes possible.
 Consider the following:

-- How do you arrange time and place for your meditation?
+- How do you arrange a time and place for your meditation?

 - How long and how often do you practice?